b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  ***5 - Tests***

-  A. Fidelity tests: It's possible to miss messages coming from twitter due to routing or networking issues.
+  ***A. Fidelity test:*** It's possible to miss messages coming from twitter due to routing or networking issues.

  Twitter infra is mostly on GCP and it's preferable to deploy next to an edge there, or in a GCP datacenter.